kmhofmann/selene/docs/building.md

 Set the system environment variable `VCPKG_DEFAULT_TRIPLET=x64-windows` before installing the above packages to install the 64-bit compiled versions instead of the 32-bit ones.

+#### Using Conan

+**Selene** also supports optional use of [Conan](https://conan.io/) as a dependency manager.
+See the full [Conan documentation](https://docs.conan.io/) for more information on how to use Conan.

+Currently, `libjpeg-turbo`, `libpng` and `Boost.Filesystem` (for the tests) can be built using Conan.
+There are no stable, cross-platform Conan recipes available yet for `OpenCV` or Google's `benchmark` library.

+To use Conan, first install it:

+    pip install --user --upgrade conan

+Verify that the required remotes are present; if not, add them:

+    conan remote add bincrafters https://api.bintray.com/conan/bincrafters/public-conan

+From your (clean) build directory, call Conan before the CMake invocation (as follows, or similar):

+    conan install .. --build missing

+This will build the supported dependencies.
+This step can take a while during its first call, but for future builds, all outputs should be cached.

+Now you can invoke CMake as usual, and it should find the respective Conan builds of the supported dependencies.